GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

      Example: If the AppName is set to "DelphiLightSaber" the ini file will be  "c:\Users\UserName\AppData\Roaming\DelphiLightSaber\DelphiLightSaber.ini"

-**And... the cherry on the top of the cake was left at the end!**
+**And... the cherry on top of the cake was left at the end!**

 Resume application's GUI state via **ccINIFileVCL.pas**

-Do you have applications with forms with lots of controls (like checkboxes/radiobuttons) and you want to save its status to disk on shutdown and resume exaclty from where you left on application startup with just one function call?
+Do you have applications with forms with lots of controls (like checkboxes/radio buttons) and you want to save its status to disk on shutdown and resume exactly from where you left on application startup with just one function call?
   Use SaveForm/LoadForm.

 Example: